 Over the course of my career, I have also worked for Warner Brothers, Tippett Studio, Weta Digital and MPC on numerous feature films including “King Kong”, “Matrix: Revolutions”, “Hellboy”, “Constantine” and “The Watchmen”.

 I served as Visual Effects Supervisor for the American artist, Matthew Barneyʼs “Cremaster Cycle”, “De Lama Lamina” and “Drawing Restraint 9”.
 From 1999 - 2008 I directed and shot the feature documentary film "I Die Daily" on the making of the Cremaster Cycle.

 I am an active member of the Visual Effects Society (VES) and a guest host on “The VFX Show” podcast, available for free on iTunes.
 I also serve as a member of ACM-Siggraph, the Association for Computing Machinery's Special Interest Group on Computer Graphics and Interactive Techniques.
-I am the co-creator of the VCU 3D Color Model which you can read more about here: http://mappingcolor.com/
+I am the co-creator of the VCU 3D Color Modeling Software which you can read more about here: http://mappingcolor.com/

 I've had the good fortune to have worked with several leading artists and filmmakers including; George Lucas, Steven Spielberg, Woody Allen, Peter Jackson, the Wachowski Brothers, Guillermo Del Toro, Matthew Barney, Madonna, Bjork, Richard Serra, Keith Edmier, Stephen Sommers, Robert Zemeckis, Barry Levinson, Francis Lawrence & Zach Snyder.